bpcreech/blog/content/post/mini-racer-v0.11.1.md

 3. ... and loops on `v8::platform::PumpMessageLoop` until shutdown.
-4. Then, any code which wants to _use_ the `Isolate`, such as `MiniRacer::CodeEvaluator` (the class which implements the `MiniRacer.eval` function to run arbitrary JS code) can package up tasks into `MiniRacer::AdHocTask` and
+4. Then, any code which wants to _use_ the `Isolate`, such as `MiniRacer::CodeEvaluator` (the class which implements the `MiniRacer.eval` function to run arbitrary JS code) calls `MiniRacer::IsolateManager::Run`
+5. ... which wraps up tasks into an `MiniRacer::AdHocTask` and
-5. ... throw them onto the `Isolate` work queue to actually run, on the message-pumping thread.
+6. ... throws them onto the `Isolate` work queue to actually run, on the message-pumping thread.

 #### `std::shared_ptr` all the things!